 Report cards are distributed at the end of each trimester.

 Testing/Assessments are used to monitor student and school wide progress toward goals.
-Children in grades 2 – 5 take the CST (California Standards Test) each spring.
+Children in grades 3 – 5 participate in the Smarter Balance (CAASPP) each spring.
 Results of these tests are mailed to parents during the summer.
 The Arcadia School District also administers some curricular benchmark tests to monitor progress and drive instructional planning.
 Teachers use a variety of other assessment techniques throughout the school year.

 SST (Student Success Team) meetings are held when there are concerns about a child’s academic, behavioral, or social/emotional progress.
 A team of school based professionals meet with the teacher and parents to create an action plan to support the student.
 A variety of interventions and/or strategies will be discussed to help the child be successful.